Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 At the above Business and Climate conference Segolene Royal, France’s minister of ecology, talked about the worsening situation from climate change, indicating that heatwaves, droughts and floods could adversely affect crop growth.
 “We already now have three times more climate refugees than there are people fleeing armed conflict … By some estimates Africa could have 50 million climate refugees by 2060.”

 Our inanimate world does affect the animate world.
-Climate conditions do affect mankind and mankind does affect climate conditions.
+Climate conditions do affect humankind and mankind does affect climate conditions.

 Have you understood this equation?
 How these two phenomena tie together?
 How do you fit them into your worldview?
-Get the free report, ‘Understanding the Big Questions in Life‘ to help you fit all the pieces of the puzzle together.
+Subscribe to The Explanation, in the right column, or below.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Poles: Ice Melting Irreversible
+Please use the Social Network links just below to share this information from The Explanation, Poles: Ice Melting Irreversible